-Lesson 5: Hey Data Analyst, Are You are a Questionologist?
+Lesson 4: Hey Data Analyst, Are You are a Questionologist?

-Last month I conducted 3 workshops on Data Storytelling in Singapore, China and Malaysia.
-During the Workshops I got the Data Analysts to apply the learnings on data they had brought from work.
+Last month, I conducted 3 workshops on Data Storytelling in Singapore, China and Malaysia.
+During the workshops I got the Data Analysts to apply the learnings on data that they had brought from work.
 I noticed a pattern in their struggle.

-Let us try and dig deeper in to the issue using an example, Imagine you are a Data Analyst and you are presenting the data given on the right which shows the volume of tickets received versus the volume of tickets processed.
+Let us try and dig deeper into the issue using an example.
+Imagine you are a Data Analyst and you are presenting the data given below which shows the volume of tickets received versus volume of tickets processed.
+Monthly Volume Received & Processed, as of Dec 2011

-Most analysts will show this graph and say, "In the later half of the year we processed less tickets than we received."
+Most analysts will show this graph and say, "In the later half of the year, we processed less tickets than we received."
 The moment you hear something like this, as an audience, what goes through your mind is, "Well, that I can see."